 Libra Investment Token will pay interest and could be the sort of security that central banks might consider holding, or may have too.

 In comments provided to the Financial Times, Carney said:

 “Unlike social media, for which standards and regulations are being debated well after it has been adopted by billions of users, the terms of engagement for innovations such as Libra must be adopted in advance of any launch.”

 Facebook’s Libra “has got to be safe” says Mark Carney

-So where does Facebook’s Libra fit in, is it a good idea or a danger?
+So where does Facebook’s Libra fit in, is it a good idea or

 How would it work, the interviewer asked in worried tones?

 “It has to be safe or it’s not going to happen.”